Peilonrayz/dice_stats/README.rst

 License
 -------

-dice_stats is available under the MIT license.
+Dice Stats is available under the MIT license.